New Frontier: Origin

+Legislation

 Among the legislation passed by Congress during the Kennedy Administration, unemployment benefits were expanded, aid was provided to cities to improve housing and transportation, funds were allocated to continue the construction of a national highway system started under Eisenhower, a water pollution control act was passed to protect the country's rivers and streams, and an agricultural act to raise farmers' incomes was made law.
 A significant amount of anti-poverty legislation was passed by Congress, including increases in social security benefits and in the minimum wage, several housing bills, and aid to economically distressed areas.

-A few antirecession public works packages, together with a number of measures designed to assist farmers, were introduced.
+A few anti-recession public works packages, together with a number of measures designed to assist farmers, were introduced.
 Major expansions and improvements were made in Social Security (including retirement at 62 for men), hospital construction, library services, family farm assistance and reclamation.
 Food stamps for low-income Americans were reintroduced, food distribution to the poor was increased, and there was an expansion in school milk and school lunch distribution.
 The most comprehensive farm legislation since 1938 was carried out, with expansions in rural electrification, soil conservation, crop insurance, farm credit, and marketing orders.

 In September 1961, the Arms Control and Disarmament Agency was established as the focal point in government for the "planning, negotiation, and execution of international disarmament and arms control agreements."

 Altogether, the New Frontier witnessed the passage of a broad range of social and economic reforms.
 However, proposed legislation which was considered more revolutionary languished in Congress.

-According to Theodore White, under John F. Kennedy, more new legislation was actually approved and passed into law than at any other time since the Thirties.
+According to Theodore White, under John F. Kennedy, more new legislation was actually approved and passed into law than at any other time since the 1930s.
 When Congress recessed in the latter part of 1961, 33 out of 53 bills that Kennedy had submitted to Congress were enacted.
 A year later, 40 out of 54 bills that the Kennedy Administration had proposed were passed by Congress, and in 1963, 35 out of 58 "must" bills were enacted.
 As noted by Larry O'Brien, "A myth had arisen that he [Kennedy] was uninterested in Congress, or that he 'failed' with Congress.
 The facts, I believe, are otherwise.
 Kennedy's legislative record in 1961–63 was the best of any President since Roosevelt's first term."